PyVRP

 The current granular neighbourhood.

-- intensify(solution: Solution, cost_evaluator: CostEvaluator, overlap_tolerance_degrees: int = 0) Solution
+intensify(solution: Solution, cost_evaluator: CostEvaluator, overlap_tolerance_degrees: int = 0) → Solution

 This method uses the intensifying route operators on this local search object to improve the given solution.
-To limit the computation demands of intensification, the
+To limit the computation demands of intensification, the overlap_tolerance_degrees argument can be used to limit the number of route pairs that are evaluated.

 overlap_tolerance_degrees